Geography of Odisha: Overview

 Odisha topography consists of fertile coastal plains to the east bounded by Bay of Bengal.
 Mountainous highlands and plateau regions occupy the center of the state.
 Western and northwestern portions of the state consist of rolling uplands.
 The state also has some major floodplains encompassing the river systems.

 The western and northern portions of the state are part of the Chota Nagpur plateau.
 The coasts composed of fertile alluvial plains and the valleys of the Mahanadi, Brahmani, and Baitarani rivers, which empty into the Bay of Bengal.

 31.41% of Odisha has forest cover.
 There are many wildlife sanctuaries in Odisha.
 The Simlipal National Park is a national park and tiger reserve with a huge expanse of lush green forests with waterfalls and is inhabited by tigers, elephants, and other wildlife.
 The Bhitarkanika Wildlife Sanctuary, also a national park, has been protecting estuarine crocodiles since 1975.

 Chilka Lake, a brackish water coastal lake on the Bay of Bengal, south of the mouth of the Mahanadi River, is the largest coastal lake in India.
 It is protected by the Chilka Lake Bird Sanctuary, which harbors over 150 migratory and resident species of birds.

 The highest mountain peak in the state is Deomali (1672 m), which is situated in Koraput district in southern Odisha.
 It is also one of the tallest peaks of the Eastern Ghats.
 Deomali is part of the Chandragiri-Pottangi mountain subsystem.

 Location

 The state of Odisha extends from 17.31N latitude to 22.31N latitude and from 81.31E longitude to 87.29E longitude.

 Physical divisions

 Physiography

-Odisha can be divided into five major Physiographic regions based on continuity, homogeneity and other physiographical characteristics:
+Odisha can be divided into five major Physiographic regions based on continuity, homogeneity, and other physiographic characteristics: